 By using plugins, you can assign and create other roles in the backend of the website.
 The WooCommerce plugin makes it possible to assign “Shop Manager” and “Customer” roles to different users.

 In addition to the themes provided by WordPress, there are countless other themes available from other vendors.
 The easiest way to find and install new design templates is to select “Add New Theme” in the menu.
-This will provide access to the WordPress.org database, and you can filter the available themes by function or colour design, or search directly for a specific theme.
-When you choose a suitable theme, you can then preview it.
-If it is to your liking, simply add the themes to your site by clicking “Install”, and then activating them.
+This will provide access to the WordPress.org database, and you can filter the available themes by function or color design, or search directly for a specific theme.
+Many other internet platforms offer themes available to download.
+Good sources of “premium themes” include Themeforest, TemplateMonster and many others.